isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     what has occurred.
 Specifying these values within ``dhcp-ddns`` is deprecated and support for it will be removed at some future date.

-The default configuration would appear as follows:
+The default configuration and values would appear as follows:

 ::